Borris House is a private and unique historic house that was once the home of the Kings of Leinster.

 Situated in the beautiful Barrow Valley in County Carlow, Borris House is one of the most picturesque country houses in Ireland.

-Borris House is central to picturesque Borris Village of old stones buildings and the family still live at House.
+The House is central to the picturesque Borris Village of old stone buildings and the family still lives at House.

 In 1798 it was badly damaged but was carefully restored in 1820 by Richard and William Vitruvius Morrison.
-The ornate Stapleton ceilings and the Chapel of St Moling are both architectural highlights, as is the antique furniture, carpets, porcelain, silver and paintings on display.
-A not-for-profit famine lace industry was founded at Borris House by Lady Harriet Kavanagh to provide employment for the women of the village during the Great Famine of Ireland in the 19th century—today’s visitors will hear this famous story and see a small selection of Borris Lace for themselves.
+The ornate Stapleton ceilings and the Chapel of St Moling are both architectural highlights.
+As are the antique furniture, carpets, porcelain, silver, and paintings on display.
+A not-for-profit famine lace industry was founded at Borris House by Lady Harriet Kavanagh.
+To provide employment for the women of the village during the Great Famine of Ireland in the 19th century.
+Today’s visitors will hear this famous story and see a small selection of Borris Lace for themselves.

-In the parkland and church paddock, visitors will find a rich selection of stunning trees like the Lebanon cedar, fern leaf beech and tulip tree, as well as some exotic trees, shrubs and flora.
-Around the house, visitors can walk along the woodland paths, enjoy the fairy trail along the way and visit the 18th-century ice house.
+In the parkland and church paddock, visitors will find a rich selection of stunning trees.
+Like the Lebanon cedar, fern leaf beech, and tulip tree, as well as some foreign trees, shrubs, and flora.
+Around the house, visitors can walk along the woodland paths.
+And enjoy the fairy trail along the way and visit the 18th-century ice house.

-Borris House is open on selected days throughout the year.
+Unfortunately, the House is open for visitors only on selected days throughout the year.